Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-1`:
   Force output to be one entry per line.
 This is the default when output is not to a terminal.
 * `-l`:
   List formulae in long format.
-If the output is to a terminal, a total sum for all the file sizes is printed before the long listing.
 * `-r`:
   Reverse the order of the formulae sort to list the oldest entries first.
 * `-t`: